What Can You Do With a Social Work Degree?

 Social Work Program Accreditation

 Accreditation ensures that students receive a quality education.
 It is one of the best ways to vet prospective social work programs.
-The strongest programs, including those offered by online schools, come from regionally accredited institutions.
-Programs can also hold accreditation from organizations like CSWE.
+The best offerings, including online programs, come from regionally accredited institutions.
+Programs can also hold accreditation from organizations like the Council on Social Work Education (CSWE).

-Before selecting a program, make sure to understand the importance of accreditation.
-Use our CSWE Accreditation guide to learn more about accredited social work programs.
+Before selecting a program, be sure you understand the importance of accreditation.
+Use our CSWE Accreditation guide to learn more about accreditation specifically for social work programs.

 Getting Into a Social Work Program